lucash-h/CSC360/Assignments/Assignment-1/a1/README.md

 my output is:

 ```
 Process number:   1
 Name:   systemd
 Filename (if any):    /sbin/init
 Threads:    1
 Total context switches:   30419074
 ```

 Again, your output may vary widely from this, depending on the actual contents of /proc/1 at the time you run the program.
-Finally, if I

 enter:

 `./fetch-info -1`